 |🔐 Tor is free to download and use since it’s an open-source program run by a non-profit organization.||🚧 Tor isn’t foolproof, and if the authorities or a cybercriminal is motivated enough, they may be able to discover your real identity.|

 |🚧 Some websites restrict your access if they detect you’re using Tor or make you go through multiple CAPTCHA walls every time.|

 A virtual private network functions as a middleman between your network and the rest of the internet, including your ISP.
 VPNs are run by companies that have secure, private servers across the world.
 You can connect to any of these servers via the VPN client app on your device, which then instantly encrypts your connection and reroutes it through the VPN server.
 Your connection runs through the server first, changing your IP address, before it goes on to your ISP and the websites you visit.

-Premium VPN subscriptions come with a host of additional security features, like a kill switch, DNS-leak protection, and dedicated IP addresses.
-Some also provide their own password manager, device security software, and privacy browser for extra added value.
+Premium VPN subscriptions come with a host of additional security features, like a Kill Switch, DNS leak protection, and dedicated IP addresses.
+Some also provide their own device security software and privacy browser for extra added value.

 Free VPNs exist, but they’re unsafe and unreliable.
 They can’t maintain a large and fast server base, will limit your bandwidth, and often sell your personal information and browsing data to interested parties

 When choosing a VPN, look for one with a good reputation, strong No Logs policy, and additional features that suit your needs.
 For example, if you like to stream shows and movies, a VPN with special streaming-optimized servers is a worthwhile option.
 Get CyberGhost VPN and stream as much as you like in 4K quality with no bandwidth limits.

 The Benefits and Drawbacks of Using a VPN